About Me

 Do you think the word is getting out?

 The Conquer Childhood Cancer Act of 2006 authorizes $100 million—$20 million annually—over a five-year period starting in 2006 to support biomedical research programs, which directly translates into increased survival rates for children with cancer.
 The legislation also provides funding for informational and educational services to families coping with a diagnosis.
+It will establish a national childhood cancer database that will enable researchers, for the first time, to study the population of children with cancer and to monitor the incidence of pediatric cancers, identify cancer causes and aid in the development of prevention strategies.

 Also in a show of support for this lifesaving legislation, Ken Martin, Director of Community and Diversity Programming for the National Hockey League (NHL) represented the league at the introduction.
 The NHL is partnering with CureSearch in an expansion of the NHL Foundation’s “Hockey Fights Cancer” charitable initiative that raises funds and awareness for cancer patients of all ages.